andrewbihl/bsed/README.md

 ## For the average user

-The most common use case is a one-off command they need to clean up a single file.
-Because of this, the learning curve of understanding Perl (or sed for that matter) is often not worth the upfront investment.
+The most common use case is a one-off command they need to transform a single file.
+Because of this, the learning curve of understanding Perl (or sed for that matter) is often not worth the upfront time investment.

 ## Use bsed for basic tasks